My Anti-Aircraft Friend

 My Anti-Aircraft Friend (stylized in all lowercase) is the debut studio album by the American rock band Julie, released on September 13, 2024, by Atlantic Records.
 Recorded with producer Sonny DiPerri in between the band's tours at various recording studios across California, it is a shoegaze, grunge, indie rock, alternative rock and nu gaze album whose songs feature distorted soundscapes, dynamic arrangements alternating in speed and intensity, and vocal interplay.
 Its lyrics explore unhealthy relationships, mental health, identity, anxiety, insecurities, uncertainty, and "existential angst".

 My Anti-Aircraft Friend was well-received by critics, who praised Julie's songwriting and performances.
 The album was supported by three singles, "Catalogue", "Clairbourne Practice", and "Very Little Effort".
-Julie embarked on headlining tours of North America, Australia and Europe in support of the album and will perform at various festivals in 2025.
+Julie embarked on headlining tours of North America, Australia and Europe and performed at various festivals in 2024 and 2025.

 Background and recording

 Julie was formed in 2019 in Orange Country, California, by guitarist and vocalist Keyan Pourzand, bassist and vocalist Alexandria Elizabeth, and drummer Dillon Lee.
-The band released their debut single "Flutter" through the Amuseio label in April 2020.
-The song was an unexpected viral success, garnering more than 30 million streams on Spotify by 2024.
+In April 2020, the band self-released their debut single "Flutter", which became an unexpected viral success and garnered more than 30 million streams on Spotify by 2024.
 Around the time of its release, the members of Julie relocated to Los Angeles, where Elizabeth and Pourzand attended the Southern California Institute of Architecture (SCI-Arc).
 After releasing their debut extended play (EP) Pushing Daisies in August 2021, the band signed with Atlantic Records and released their major label debut single "Pg.4 A Picture of Three Hedges/Through Your Window" in August 2022.

 Julie spent two years writing My Anti-Aircraft Friend, although some of its songs date back to 2019.
 Recording sessions commenced in December 2022, after Pourzand and Elizabeth both dropped out of SCI-Arc to focus on Julie.
 The band worked in a non-linear fashion, writing and recording material at various recording studios in California in between tours.
 The band's contract with Atlantic gave them complete freedom, and the lack of external pressures allowed them to focus solely on the album, although their perfectionism and insistence on handling all artwork themselves would protract its conception.
 Recording took place at EastWest, Panoramic House, Secret Hand, Palomino Sound and Octopus Beak.
 Working with producer Sonny DiPerri, the band recorded their songs live, rehearsing extensively beforehand and adjusting their tones before and during recording.